kikitha13/Devops-project/README.md

 SSHs into the VM to pull the latest images and restart Docker containers using:

-bash
 docker-compose pull
 docker-compose up -d
+---
-Nginx Reverse Proxy Setup
+###Nginx Reverse Proxy Setup
 To make the entire application accessible on port 80, we setup Nginx as a reverse proxy on the VM with the following basic configuration:

-##Install Nginx on the VM:
+Install Nginx on the VM:

 sudo apt update